Terrazzo Floor Restoration Las Vegas — Diamond Polishing, Crack Repair & Wax Removal

 Q: Is terrazzo restoration worth it?

 A: Yes.
-Restoration costs $5-$20/sqft vs $25-$60+/sqft for new terrazzo.
-The results are virtually indistinguishable from new, and restored terrazzo will last decades with proper maintenance.
+Restoration costs $5–$20/sqft versus $25–$60+/sqft for new terrazzo installation.
+The results are virtually indistinguishable from new, and properly maintained restored terrazzo will last decades.

 Schedule Your Terrazzo Restoration

-Over 20 years of terrazzo restoration experience.
+Over 20 years of terrazzo restoration experience in Las Vegas.
 Professional diamond grinding and polishing equipment.
-30-day sealer guarantee.
+30-day sealer guarantee on every job.

 Call (702) 809-8436 for a free terrazzo assessment.